 Monoclonal antibody treatment is available without cost for people with acute COVID-19 and risk factors for severe disease, including immunocompromising conditions such as advanced or untreated HIV.
 In Alameda County, the treatment is available at Total Infusion in Eastmont Town Center in Oakland without cost to patients.

 MASK AND VACCINE REQUIREMENT UPDATES

 Masks:

-On October 7, the Bay Area Health Officers released criteria for lifting indoor mask mandates based on local case, hospitalization and vaccination rates.
+The Bay Area Health Officers are finalizing new criteria for lifting indoor mask mandates based on local case, hospitalization and vaccination rates, and are expected to release details by October 8.